Reviewed by Amy Glasgow @theglasgowdiet

 Every course was beautifully balanced, the service quiet and constant, and the meal was completed by a trio of petit fours, including a black truffle fudge, passion fruit pate de fruit and an absolutely divine hazelnut praline choux.

 It was, by all accounts, one of the best meals I have had in a long, long time.
-In fact, I enjoyed it so much, I’ve already booked to go back for my wedding anniversary.
+In fact, I enjoyed it so much, I’ve already booked to go back to Unalome for my wedding anniversary.
 I suggest you find an excuse to get booked in too.